Hotels Reviews Trips

 a building with flags on the front

 I’ve been to Chicago countless times, and the city holds a truly special place in my heart.
 I love the city, the people, the vibe, the food, the bars, and any chance I get to visit, I make an excuse.
-But a trip during the Summer to Chicago?
-Well, the bear has come out of hibernation, the caterpillar turned into a butterfly, lets just say this city changes from Andy Dwyer to Star Lord.
-The city spills into the streets, beaches, rooftops, rivers, and is a ton of fun.
+The best time?
+The summer.
+When the bear has come out of hibernation, the caterpillar turned into a butterfly, lets just say this city changes from Andy Dwyer to Star Lord.
+While that is my favorite time, my second favorite time is around Christmas when the city is dressed to impress…and very, very cold.

 a stuffed animal on a railing overlooking a river